 Filling:

-2. Allow the mixture to cool to lukewarm before adding to cookie.
-(Add according to cookie directions).
+- Allow the mixture to cool to lukewarm before adding to cookie.
+(Add according to cookie directions @ the time that it tells you in the instructions below).

 Cookies:

-1. In a mixer, cream together the butter and brown sugar.
+- In a mixer, cream together the butter, brown sugar, and sugar.

-2. Stir in the beaten egg, until blended.
+- Stir in the eggs one at a time, until blended.

-9. I like to roll a little thinner than a normal sugar cookie since you will have two together.
+- I like to roll a little thinner (about 1/8" thick) than a normal sugar cookie since you will have two together.

-14. Make a vent in the top of each cookie with a fork or knife.
+- Make a vent in the top of each cookie with a fork or knife, place the cookies about 2" apart.

 Nutrition Information